Endo contractualization: Duterte administration

 During his campaign for the 2016 Presidential Election, one of Rodrigo Duterte's promises was the phasing out of contractualization and improvement to labor in the Philippines.

 Upon his election, he appoints Silvestre Bello III as Secretary of the Department of Labor and Employment, who considers making all companies put at least 80% of all employees under contract as per the president's orders.
 By the end of 2016, around 36000 workers have been regularized.
 Going into 2017, Duterte and Bello aimed for a new permanent policy that would end labor-only contractualization by the end of February, but Bello wound up not signing it.
 Instead he decided first for dialogue between the president and labor groups in order to get feedback.
 Eventually President Duterte met with the labor groups as Bello drafts a new Department Order that would stop labor contractualization.

-However, by March 16 Bello signs Department Order 174 which sets stricter guidelines on contractualization but doesn't immediately illegalize it.
-Duterte however continued his stand against contractualization, promising to sign an Executive Order against it.
-However, the Marawi crisis ends up postponing the signing.
-As of 2018, no Executive Order had been signed by President Duterte regarding the complete abolishment of contractualization.
-A rally was organized by labor groups on March 15, 2018 in protest against the president's delay of the EO.
-Eventually on May 1, Duterte signs an EO that would put an end to contractualization, although Labor Groups would criticize the president for his actions since the one signed was not the draft agreed upon with them.
+However, by March 16 Bello signs Department Order 174, which sets stricter guidelines on contractualization but doesn't ban it.
+Duterte continued to promise to sign an executive order against it, but the Marawi crisis postponed the signing.
+As of 2018, no executive order had been signed by President Duterte regarding the complete abolishment of contractualization.
+Labor groups held a rally on March 15, 2018, to protest the president's delay of the executive order.
+On May 1, Duterte signed an executive order that would put an end to contractualization, although labor groups criticized the president since the one signed was not the draft agreed upon with them.

+The 17th Congress passed Senate Bill 1826 and House Bill 6908 or the Security of Tenure and End of Endo Act, which Duterte vetoed on July 26, 2019.
+In August 2019, the Makabayan lawmakers, consisting of representatives Arlene Brosas, Carlos Zarate, Ferdinand Gaite, Eufemia Cullamat, France Castro, and Sarah Elago, refiled a "stronger, pro-worker" anti-endo bill, House Bill No. 3381, which sought to repeal Article 106 of the Labor Code of the Philippines and ban all forms of contractualization or labor-only contracting and fixed-term employment; the bill was not passed in the Senate.

+Marcos Jr. administration

+In July 2022, Makabayan lawmakers filed House Bill 2173, which sought to end all forms of contractual arrangements, which the bill considers as unfair labor practices.